 While there are bijective proofs of the next theorem, it is much easier to prove it using generating functions.

-Let $n \in \mathbb{N}$.
+Theorem 10.5 Let $n \in \mathbf{N}$.
 The number of partitions of n with at most one part of any given size is equal to the number of partitions of n into odd parts.

 Part C: Ramsey Theory